ILikeHacking123/Super-lock/README.md

 And it alivable on GitHub too

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Warning!
 Our team do not take any responsibility about our app doing harm.
 All responsibility leans on user.
-Default password is 12345 and can be changed in password.dat file.
+Default password is 12345 and can be changed in source application